menu

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Spearsville is worth considering.

-Spearsville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Spearsville does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Spearsville in 2018 was $35,466, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $141,864 for a family of four.
+The per capita income in Spearsville in 2022 was $33,562, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $134,248 for a family of four.
 However, Spearsville contains both very wealthy and poor people as well.

-Spearsville is a somewhat ethnically-diverse village.
+Spearsville is a very ethnically-diverse village.
 The people who call Spearsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spearsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Spearsville include English, German, Irish, French, and Italian.
+Important ancestries of people in Spearsville include English, Irish, German, French, and Welsh.

 The most common language spoken in Spearsville is English.
 Other important languages spoken here include Italian and Polish.